 The definition of “transitional style” is just what you’d imagine from the title.
 It’s a popular style trend that incorporates many styles in one.
 Transitional style blends old and new, classic and modern for a fun, fresh appeal.
 It is the “new” style that almost defies definition.
 It’s no longer necessary to stick to one aesthetic or to be definable in traditional terms.
 Design rules are taking a step back, and we are now freer to create our own definition of style.

 If you have trouble defining your decor style, guess what.
 You’re on trend.
 Isn’t that a relief?
 Pick and choose what you like, make things up as you go along, and feel free to dapple in a potpourri of styles.
 It’s not only acceptable it’s considered on trend and artistic.
 Who wants a cookie cutter house?
 Not us.
 This new freedom of expression is a welcome change to the elitest days of the past when only those with a design degree were considered “worthy” to create enviable decor.

 If you love my choices too here are the details from my loft restyle:

 Chairs: Singleton Arm chairs, pattern color: Mara Blue by England Furniture

-Our advice is to learn from new decor trends and take their cues.
+Our advice is to learn from the hot new decor trends and take their cues.
 Don’t worry about being on trend or in style too much.
 It’s a matter of interpreting the trends to reflect your own personality and design aesthetic.
 Listen and learn from what is happening in the design industry, and then see how you can make it your own.
-In the end you and your family are the only ones who need to love your decor!
+In the end, you and your family are the only ones who need to love your décor.

 Do you follow us on Pinterest yet?
-Click here to JOIN US as share all kinds of great ideas & inspiration.
+Join us as we share all kinds of great ideas & inspiration.
 Also, we love it when you pin our content.
-With appreication, J & J

 Enjoy other favorite decorating/diy posts here: